This new mural at Oak Avenue Elementary School in Los Altos, California is titled “Peace in our World.”

-I was asked, “How did I come up with the design for this mural?”
+I’ve been asked, “How did I come up with the design for this mural?”

 The Oak principal and PTA approached me because they wanted to create a work of art that would celebrate the international community at the school.
 Specifically, they wanted to include a map of the world in the artwork, since they already had a map of the United States painted on their playground.